-Wondering what all the excitement is about when it comes to the new Pinterest Trends Tool?
+Wondering what the Pinterest Trends Tool is?
 We sure were!
 At first, we thought Pinterest was simply announcing their annual Top 100 Trends Report.
 This report, by the way, is super useful for businesses that are planning Pinterest marketing strategies for the coming year.

-But the Pinterest Trends TOOL (in BETA) is something even more useful!
-This is a new tool that shows real-time trends and keyword search popularity on Pinterest (in the U.S.).
-You’ll be able to see the top search terms from the last 12 months, and which months those keywords trend up on Pinterest.
+This is a graph based tool that shows real-time trends and keyword search popularity on Pinterest (US, UK, Canada).
+You’ll be able to see the top search terms from the last 12 months, and which months those keywords trend up (or down) on Pinterest.
 This should help give you a lot more insight into what content is actually popular on Pinterest, and when.

 Pinterest is unique from other popular platforms because it’s a place where people go to dream, plan, be inspired and discover new things to do or try.
 That means Pinterest has incredible amounts of data that provide insights into what is increasing in popularity, what interests are hot and what products support those interests.
 Businesses can now learn from these insights and respond to them within their own niche by tailoring their Pinterest marketing strategies to meet the actual user preferences with their content and products.